Model Predictive Control with High-Probability Safety Guarantee for Nonlinear Stochastic Systems: Problem Statement

-With the definition of stochastic safety, our objective can be stated as developing an effective controller that provides $1-\delta$ safety guarantee for the stochastic system \eqref{sys: d-t ss}.
-Given the safety probability level $1-\delta$, terminal time $T$, cost functions $\mathcal{L}_t(\cdot,\cdot)$, terminal cost $\Phi(\cdot)$, safe set $\mC$ and initial state $X_0\in\mX_0\subseteq\mC$, the control task is to solve the following problem:
+With the definition of stochastic safety, our objective can be stated as developing a controller that provides $1-\delta$ safety guarantee for the stochastic system \eqref{sys: d-t ss}.
+Given the safety probability level $1-\delta$, terminal time $T$, cost functions $\mathcal{L}_t(\cdot,\cdot)$, terminal cost $\Phi(\cdot)$, safe set $\mC$ and initial state $X_0\in\mX_0\subseteq\mC$, the control task is formulated as follows

+Unfortunately, it can be intractable to directly solve Problem \eqref{origin opt ctrl}.
+It requires evaluating the stochastic safety constraint (\ref{origin opt ctrl}c) over the entire time horizon, which is typically implemented by sampling-based methods and thus is computationally heavy \cite{kohler2024predictive}.
+To overcome this challenge, we need to convert \eqref{origin opt ctrl} to a tractable control scheme.